 Facts on Tiger Throne of Tipu Sultan

-The Tiger Throne of Mysore is a stunning architectural masterpiece commissioned by Sultan Fateh Ali Tipu (r: 1782-1799), the ruler of Mysore.
+The Tiger Throne of Mysore is a stunning architectural masterpiece commissioned by Sultan Fateh Ali Tipu (r: 1782-1799), better known as Tipu Sultan, the ruler of Mysore.

 History:

-In 1783-84, Tipu Sultan dispatched envoys to the Caliph in Rum, Constantinople, seeking letters patent that would grant him the title of Padshah, following the pattern of the Mughals.
-The embassy returned in 1787, 'having fully obtained the objects of their mission, with a sword and shield, ornamented with jewels, and friendly and congratulatory letters from the viziers of the foot of the Musalman Throne'
+Known for his deep appreciation for architecture, Tipu Sultan's most renowned creation was the Tiger Throne.
+In 1783-84, Tipu Sultan dispatched envoys to the Caliph in Rum, Constantinople, seeking permission to declare himself Padshah, following the Mughal tradition.
+The embassy returned in 1787, "having fully obtained the objects of their mission, with a sword and shield, ornamented with jewels, and friendly and congratulatory letters from the viziers of the foot of the Musalman Throne."
+(The Sultan of Rum is considered the head of the Muhammadan powers.)

-According to Kirmani's records, the Sultan, heeding the recommendations of the viziers of Rum, and consulting his loyal amirs, gathered the state's wealth and adopted the regal grandeur of a monarch.
+According to Kirmani, Tipu Sultan, heeding the recommendations of the viziers of Rum, and consulting his loyal amirs, gathered the state's wealth and adopted the regal grandeur of a monarch.
 Subsequently, he ordered the formation of a magnificent golden throne, ornamented with precious jewels in the shape of a tiger, a figure that was highly favored by the Sultan.

 Description of the Throne:

-The octagonal pavilion was raised 1.2 meters (4 feet) from the ground on eight tiger-legged supports, surrounded by a railing with small jeweled tiger heads atop each support.
-Ascending to the throne was by small silver steps, secured with silver nails, on either side.
-According to a record, the entire height of the pavilion, including the canopy measures approximately eight to nine feet.
+Elevated 1.2 meters (4 feet) from the ground on eight supports shaped like tiger legs, the throne was enclosed by a railing featuring small jeweled tiger heads above each support.
+Access to the throne was granted by small silver steps secured with silver nails on either side.
+The entire height of the throne, including the canopy, was estimated to be around eight to nine feet.

 The life-size golden tiger-head and paws that once adorned the base of the throne, along with the exquisite jeweled Huma bird, now rest in the grand halls of Windsor Castle.